zqfang/GSEApy/README.rst

 Installation
 ------------

-| Install gseapy package from pypi and download.
+| Install gseapy package from bioconda or pypi.

 .. code:: shell

    # if you have conda(the recommended way)
    $ conda install -c bioconda gseapy

-   # or
+   # windows users
    $ conda install -c bioninja gseapy

    # or use pip